mirrorganger/hypr_monitor_listener/README.md

 This is personal project to learn how to use Rust for a simple task.

-The idea of the project is to change the monitor configuration based on configuration file.

-The system must use hyperland as window manager, and the dotfiles from
+The idea of the project is to change the monitor configuration based on a system running hyperland with and using the dotfiles from

 [My Linux For Work - dotfiles](https://github.com/mylinuxforwork/dotfiles)

-The binary listens to the hyprland socket and waits for monitor connection/disconnection events, adjusting the monitor configuration.
+The binary listens to the hyprland socket waiting for monitor connection/disconnection events, and adjust the monitor configuration accordingly.

-The desired behavior is specified with a json file.
+The desired behavior is configured with a json file.

 #### Configuration file example